 Version 3 By selecting this option, you will be enabling the intrusion prevention analysis for NTP version 3.
 Version 4 By selecting this option, you will be enabling the intrusion prevention analysis for NTP version 4.
 General Settings Max. number of pending requests Maximum number of requests without responses in a single NTP session.
 This value has to be between 1 and 512 seconds (default value: 10).
-Maximum request This value is the period after which NTP requests without responses will be deleted.
+Maximum request duration (seconds) This value is the period after which NTP requests without responses will be deleted.
+This value has to be between 1 and 3600 seconds (default value: 10).